 Many tags are used to mark elements too small to be relevant.
 An example of such a tag is 'ref', used to mark references in the text.
 This tag cannot be relevant to any topic as the contents are simply reference numbers.
 Some tags were used for visual appearance such as 'b' used to mark text in bold.
 Others were used as typesetting hints such as 'art' used to specify the size of an image.
 If any of these tags, or those in Table 2 were encountered during indexing, tagging was ignored (until the matching close tag), but the content still indexed.
+Tags in this group were hand selected even though automated systems for choosing such tags have been proposed [5].

-5. QUERY FORMATION
+4. QUERY FORMATION